Are you wondering why it’s important to defrost your freezer? Read on!

 I’m big on saving energy.
 For the last little while, I’ve been sharing easy energy-saving tips that anyone can do, regardless of whether you own your home or not.

 I’m particularly focusing on tips that are really easy to do, without the need to buy any energy-saving devices, or hire tradespeople.
 In fact, by following these tips you’ll save money at the same time as saving energy, which is always good!
-Especially with energy bills projected to rise in 2021.
+Especially with energy bills set to rise steeply in 2022.

 So, without further ado, here’s a good easy energy saving tip for you: